expo/expo/docs/pages/technical-specs/expo-updates-0.md

 * `expo-protocol-version` describes the version of the protocol defined in this spec and MUST be `0`.
 * `expo-sfv-version`  MUST be `0`.
 * `expo-manifest-filters` is an [Expo SFV 0](expo-sfv-0.md) dictionary.
 It is used to filter updates stored by the client library by the `metadata` attribute found in the [manifest](#manifest-response-body).
-If a field is mentioned in the filter, the corresponding field in the metadata must either be missing or equal for it to pass.
+If a field is mentioned in the filter, the corresponding field in the metadata must either be missing or equal for the update to be included.
 The client library MUST store the manifest filters until it is overwritten by a newer response.
 * `expo-server-defined-headers` is an [Expo SFV](expo-sfv.md) dictionary.
-It defines headers that a client library MUST store this, until it is overwritten by a newer response, and include it in every subsequent [manifest request](#manifest-request).
+It defines headers that a client library MUST store until overwritten by a newer dictionary, and they MUST be included in every subsequent [manifest request](#manifest-request).
 * `cache-control` - A value of `cache-control: private, max-age=0` is recommended to ensure the newest manifest is returned.
 Setting longer cache ages could result in stale updates.
 * `content-type` MUST be determined by _proactive negotiation_ as defined in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-3.4.1).
-Since the client library is [required](#manifest-request) to send an `accept` header with each manifest request, this will always be either `application/expo+json`, `application/json`, or a `406`.
+Since the client library is [required](#manifest-request) to send an `accept` header with each manifest request, this will always be either `application/expo+json`, `application/json`; otherwise the request would return a `406` error.

 The manifest endpoint MUST also be served with a `cache-control` header set to an appropriately short period of time.
 For example: